Rational curves on \bar{M}_g and K3 surfaces

-for some integers $a_i$. $f$ is said to be \emph{free} if it is non-isotrivial and $Ext^1_f(\Omega^1_{X/\mathbb{P}^1}\mathcal{O}_X)$ is globally generated i.e. $a_i \geq 0$ for all $i$. $f$ is said to be \emph{very free} if it is non-isotrivial and $a_i \geq 1$ for all $i$. \end{defn} The following proposition explains the relation between curves with general modu-li and free fibrations: \begin{prop}[\cite{S4}, Proposition 4.8 and Theorem 4.9] Assume that $C$ is a general (nonsingular) curve of genus $g \geq 3$ moving in a positive-dimensional linear system on a projective nonsingular non-ruled surface $S$ (see \cite{S}, Definition 4.3).
+for some integers $a_i$, $a_1 \geq a_2 \geq ... \geq a_{3g-3}$. $f$ is said to be \emph{free} if it is non-isotrivial and $Ext^1_f(\Omega^1_{X/\mathbb{P}^1},\mathcal{O}_X)$ is globally generated i.e. $a_i \geq 0$ for all $i$. \end{defn} The $(3g-3)$-tuple $(a_1,...,a_{3g-3})$ will be called the \emph{splitting type} of $Ext^1_f(\Omega^1_{X/\mathbb{P}^1},\mathcal{O}_X)$.\\ The following proposition explains the relation between curves with general moduli and free fibrations: \begin{prop}[\cite{S4}, Proposition 4.8 and Theorem 4.9] Assume that $C$ is a general (nonsingular) curve of genus $g \geq 3$ moving in a positive-dimensional linear system on a projective nonsingular non-ruled surface $S$ (see \emph{\cite{S}}, Definition 4.3).
 Then a general pencil $\Lambda \subset |C|$ containing $C$ as a member defines a free fibration.
-On the other hand, if there exists a free fibration $f:X \rightarrow \mathbb{P}^1$ in curves of genus $g \geq 3$, then a general deformation of $f$ has $C$ as a fibre. \end{prop} The following proposition relates the cohomology of the tensor product sheaves $Ext^1_f(\Omega^1_{X/\mathbb{P}^1},\mathcal{O}_X)(k)$ with the cohomology of $T_X(kF)$, which is easier to compute.
-Before, let us write down explicitly the low-degree terms exact sequence associated to the Leray spectral sequence for an arbitrary sheaf of abelian groups $\mathscr{F}$ on $X$ (see \cite{CE}, cap.
+On the other hand, if there exists a free fibration $f:X \rightarrow \mathbb{P}^1$ in curves of genus $g \geq 3$, then a general deformation of $f$ has $C$ as a fibre. \end{prop} The following proposition relates the cohomology of the twisted sheaves $Ext^1_f(\Omega^1_{X/\mathbb{P}^1},\mathcal{O}_X)(k)$ with the cohomology of $T_X(kF)$, which is easier to compute.
+First, let us write down explicit-ly the low-degree terms exact sequence associated to the Leray spectral sequence for an arbitrary sheaf of abelian groups $\mathscr{F}$ on $X$ (see \cite{CE}, cap.
 XV, Theorem 5.11):